 Every now and then you have to forget the meaning of life and have fun.
-This story is dedicated to my son and son-in-law who find all this so amusing.
+This story is dedicated to my son-in-law who finds all this so amusing.

 Resistance to change is everywhere—even in sports.
 Think of the slow embrace of using stats or changing the rules in professional sports.
 Consider an example.
 I grew up in St. Louis and our NFL team then was the St. Louis (now Arizona) Cardinals.
 From 1963 to 1978 our kicker was Jim Bakken.

-As you can see about 1/2 the kickers made over 90% of their field goals almost all the rest made over 80%.
-Even in the 40-49 yard range most kickers missed very few if any attempts.
+As you can see today about 1/2 the kickers made over 90% of their field goals and almost all the rest made over 80%.
+Even in the 40-49 yard range, most kickers missed very few if any attempts.
 Last year in the NFL there were 1183 extra points attempts and 5 misses.
 They made 99.6%!

-Now to finish my finish my story.
-In 1974 the St. Louis (football) Cardinals gave a tryout to a soccer player from St. Louis University named Pat Leahy.
-Naturally the Cardinals kept Bakken and cut Leahy—heck Leahy didn’t kick with his toe!
+Now to finish my story.
+In 1974 the St. Louis (football) Cardinals gave a tryout to a star soccer player from St. Louis University named Pat Leahy.
+Naturally, the Cardinals kept Bakken and cut Leahy—heck Leahy didn’t kick with his toe!
 Leahy went on to become the kicker for the Jets from 1974 to 1991.

-Leahy finished his career 3rd on the all time scoring list in the NFL.
-Actually Leahy wasn’t a great kicker by today’s standards, but he was a LOT better than Bakken.
+Leahy finished his career 3rd on the all-time scoring list in the NFL with 1470 points.
+(He has since been passed by multiple players.)
+Actually, Leahy wasn’t a great kicker by today’s standards, but he was a LOT better than Bakken.
 So why did the Cardinals chose a toe over a whole foot?

 That’s what I mean, resistance to change.
 It’s everywhere.
-And, on a serious note, we’ll only survive if we adapt.
+And, on a serious note, we’ll only survive if we adapt and change.